benlavender/homelab-docs/guides/CheatSheet.md

 qemu-system-x86_64 --drive file=<filepath> -m size=<bytes> -accel <name>
 # Create and boot an x86_64 system virtual machine with the default machine, a specific image file, memory size and a cdrom with an attached image:
 qemu-system-x86_64 --drive file=<filepath> -m size=<bytes> -cdrom <filepath>
+# Create and boot an x86_64 system virtual machine with the default machine, a specific image file and memory size with a specific CPU type:
+qemu-system-x86_64 --drive file=<filepath> -m size=<bytes> -cpu <name>
+# Create and boot an x86_64 system virtual machine with the default machine, a specific image file and memory size and emulate the host CPU:
+qemu-system-x86_64 --drive file=<filepath> -m size=<bytes> -cpu host
 # Create and boot an x86_64 system virtual machine with the default machine, a specific image file and memory size and disable networking:
 qemu-system-x86_64 --drive file=<filepath> -m size=<bytes> -nic none
 # Create and boot an x86_64 system virtual machine with the default machine, a specific image file, memory size with custom user networking IP range: